Lower Sucker Lake vs Portage Lake

 Verdict

 Both lakes earn the same Grade B. The tiebreakers come down to clarity (Lower Sucker Lake: 8.3 ft, Portage Lake: 7.5 ft) and what you want from the lake.
-Lower Sucker Lake has fewer fish species than Portage Lake.
+Lower Sucker Lake matches its peer on species count.